 Backlinks and testimonials

 Good feedback can work wonders for sales.
-For eCommerce these are not only in product reviews, but are also in customer service feedback.
+For eCommerce, these are not only in product reviews, but are also in customer service feedback.
 You should consider how you can showcase your company and product reviews.
 These will instil confidence in your brand as well as the products that you sell.
-You can do this by adding widgets that link Feefo, Trustpilot and Google reviews to your websites home and category pages.
+You can do this by adding widgets that link Feefo, Trustpilot and Google reviews to your website’s home and category pages.
 In addition to this, making product reviews and star ratings prominent on product pages can encourage sales.
-In addition to this they will also give you insights on how the customer perceives the value and quality of the products you have on offer.
+In addition to this, they will also give you insights into how the customer perceives the value and quality of the products you have on offer.
 You can read more about the benefits of product reviews in our guide to a successful product reviews programme.

 Tips for PPC Strategy in 2021